Machine-learning-and-complex-systems/NIT-RC/README.md

 For systems with colored noise (two Lorenz-63 and one Lorenz-96), we saved the "NoiseTemp" and provided the predicted noise "NoiseTotal.npy" of 50 times predictions, and the matrices of the deterministic RC.
 To generate transition trajectories, run the provided script code_Total_for_predicting_phase.py.
 The prediction for FIG. 3(d) may differ slightly from the version in the paper (green line), due to the data for this figure in the arXiv version being inadvertently overwritten by Supplementary FIG. 20 (represent the same system with different parameters).
 Therefore, we provide a correct version of the prediction.

+## Author's note

+This work is more about opening a problem: even for the simplest stochastic transitions in bistable potential, the prevailing methods SINDy, FORCE are found inadequate.
+Leveraging Reservoir Computing is one way out, motivating to extend the other methods, The demonstrated limitations of conventional techniques in handling noise-driven dynamics should be seen as an invitation to collective exploration.
+Different computational frameworks – whether reservoir computing, SINDy, or yet-to-be-discovered architectures – might offer complementary strengths when properly adapted.